TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC.md

 - VPC Networks are Global Resources
 - Subnets are Regional Resources

-There are two types of VPC Network Subnet creation modes: Auto-mode & Custom-mode ( Default: Auto-mode and this is created in the 'default' VPC Network )
+There are two types of VPC Network Subnet creation modes [ 'Subnet Mode' ]: Auto-mode & Custom-mode ( Default: Auto-mode and this is created in the 'default' VPC Network )

 VM Instances within a VPC Network can communicate between themselves with the Private Internal IP Address ranges (as long as Firewall Rules allow)